-For the reader, this restriction of freedom is not nice, but for bloggers, it could mean even more: That namely, your own blog is much slower, readers and thus lost revenue.
-The net neutrality debate is not new - but lately there have been several attempts by network operators to restrict these, as netzwertig.com outlines: The Spanish telephone company Telefonica, for example, announced its intention to ask content providers to pay.
+For the reader, this restriction of freedom is not nice, but for bloggers it could mean even more: namely that your own blog is significantly slower, readers and thus income are lost.
+The debate about net neutrality is not new - however, recently there have been various attempts by network operators to restrict this, as netzwertig.com shows at a glance: The Spanish telephone company Telefonica, for example, announced that it would ask content providers to pay.

-Telekom CEO René Oberman defended a differentiated pricing of data that are transmitted in the telecom network.
-And Google allegedly negotiated with US telecommunications provider Verizon for a preference for certain data in Verizon's networks for a fee.
+Telecommunications boss René Oberman defended differentiated pricing of data that is transmitted in the telecommunications network.
+And Google reportedly negotiated with the US telecommunications provider Verizon to give preference to certain data in Verizon's networks against payment.

 However, critics fear that the changes will not happen suddenly and unexpectedly, but will gradually creep in: there will be a charge for a data package here, then you pay extra for a service - until finally freely available content, as we know it today, of the past belong.